JWhitleyWork/decanstructor/README.md

 # DeCANstructor #

 The definitive CAN analysis tool for ROS.
-Allows rapid prototyping and reverse-engeineering of CAN-based systems.
+Allows rapid prototyping, reverse-engineering, and monitoring of CAN-based systems.

 ## Installation ##